 You’re not required by law to apply for probate—but instead, there are conditions when you may need it to execute the Will in accordance with its terms.
 Some banks, superannuation funds and investments firms require probate to release the assets to the estate.
 Circumstances exist where probate may not be necessary.
 This might include when the deceased owned a house as a joint tenant (where everything passes to the surviving owner) or the value of the assets is relatively small.

 Do I need a lawyer to get probate?

-The law that covers wills and intestacy is complex.
-Once you obtain probate, you must execute the will in accordance with the terms or you could face prosecution.
+The law that covers Wills and intestacy is complex.
+Once you obtain probate, you must execute the Will in accordance with its terms or you could face prosecution.
 However, you can apply for probate yourself through the courts directly.

 Do I need to be the executor to obtain probate?

-There are certain circumstances where someone other than an executor can apply to the court, in this case, you would apply for a grant of letters of administration of the will.
+There are certain circumstances where someone other than an executor can apply to the court.
+In this case, you would apply for a grant of letters of administration of the Will and is also known as “grant of letters of administration with the Will annexed” (or in Latin “cum testamento annexo“).
 This is different from letters of administration where someone has died intestate (known as a grant of letters of administration on intestacy).

 How we can help